Making Learning Meaningful

-Our students have made great gains through the project.
+Students have made great gains through the project.
 Students value working collaboratively.
 They excel in their use of ICT and media skills.
 They employ critical thinking skills.
 Across the board students are highly engaged and value their experiences in the project.

 Another advantage of the project is the involvement of the greater school community and business and media partnerships which drive the success of the initiative.
 Students’ works are celebrated and acknowledged beyond the school environment.

 To access a visual representation of this journey, download the Bankstown Girls High School - Year 9 Making Learning Meaningful infographic (PDF 77.68KB).

 - New Kinds of Smart; Building Learning Power and Learning Dispositions by Guy Claxton & Bill Lucas